reggi/trymodule/readme.md

 Same as above but with many packages in one go!

+## Configuration

+There are two environment variable you can use to customize trymodule.

+`TRYMODULE_PATH` for setting the path of where modules are stored.
+By default this is `$HOME/.trymodule` or `$USERPROFILE/.trymodule`

+`TRYMODULE_NONINTERACTIVE` for making trymodule not fire up the repl in the end.
+This is useful if you want to just install some packages for future use.
+By default this is undefined.
+Setting it to any value would make trymodule non-interactive.

+You can set the environment variables for one session with `export TRYMODULE_PATH=/usr/bin/trymodule` or for just one time by doing `TRYMOUDLE_PATH=/usr/bin/trymodule trymodule colors`.

 ## Remove installed packages

 trymodule uses `$HOME/.trymodule` for storing nodejs modules.
 Remove this folder to "clear" the cache